smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/OnRCStatus.md

 AND RC application sends ButtonPress or SetInteriorVehicleData request

 SDL must
-send OnRCStatus notification to HMI and to mobile application
+send OnRCStatus notification with RC modules in 'freeModules' and 'allocatedModules' parameters to HMI
-with RC modules in 'freeModules' and 'allocatedModules' parameters
+send OnRCStatus notification with 'allowed = true', 'freeModules' and 'allocatedModules' parameters to mobile application

 2.
 In case